joalla/discogs_client/docs/source/fetching_data.md

-# Fetching Release and Collection data
+# Managing Release and Collection data

 Note that the examples in this chapter are shown using example Python code with `print` statements to show the results and require an existing [Client object](quickstart.md).